kwells4/visium_ovarian_cancer/README.md

 5. submit the job using `bsub < snakecharmer.sh`

 6. I highly recommend looking at the csv files that are generated and passed to cell ranger to ensure that the correct fastq files have been detected for each sample.

+7. Follow R scripts in order for each sample